th0ma5w/DIY-Room-Correction/README.md

 There are actually, as I've since come to find out, and also sort of knew at the time, quite a few problems with this setup:

+* Room correction is one aspect of what all is going on, but we're also trying to sort of correct for the sub-par equipment.
 * The profile of the microphone, while a nice microphone, is not entirely known, at least in a controlled fashion, and added a curve of its own to the recorded audio, which made the overall effort inaccurate.
 Using any microphone that isn't some kind of callibrated microphone with a known profile will introduce its own errors into the analysis.
 That being said I'd be curious about random small condensor mic performance.
 * There is probably a lot of noise overall that may have complicated the effort.
 Noise in the RCA receiver, noise in the sound card, noise in the mic preamp, and probably other errors like I imagine the frequency response of the digital to analog output or the analog to digital input of the sound card may not be flat either.
 * This was recorded from one position in the center of the room.
 A recent room correcting receiver I purchased had me set the callibrated microphone in several places in the room.
 I'm sure this involves a bunch of math I know nothing about, and the Room EQ Wizard software seems aware of multiple microphones and multiple testing locations.